GOLF HOLIDAYS IN COUNTY DOWN & BELFAST

 The oldest Golf Club in Ireland dating back to the 19th Century, although the current shape of the course is due more to Harry Colt's work in 1925.
 Royal Belfast has a delightful setting near Holywood, rising up from the inlet to Belfast port to the Clubhouse with its commanding views.
 Royal Belfast is a very pretty course, beautifully cared for, where the main obstruction to your progress will be the numerous bunkers and a few slopes to the Fairways.
 Close to both the airport and the ferry port, it's the perfect place to wait for your transport home!

 Malone Architects: F. Hawtree (1895).
-3 x 9 holes: 6,225yds: Par 71.Another Centurion Club in the North of Ireland with a famed creator - Fred Hawtree.
+3 x 9 holes: 6,225yds: Par 71.Another Centurion Club in the North of Ireland with a famed creator - Mr. Fred Hawtree.
 Malone is another parkland jewel around its fine old Clubhouse overlooking its lake.
 The land is gently hillsome, but nothing serious so you can easily enjoy a full 27-hole day at Malone - even on foot!

 Belvoir Park Architects: H.S.
 Colt (1927).
-18 holes: 6,614yds: Par 71.Another extremely attractive golf course to add to Belfast's bevvy of beauties.
+18 holes: 6,614yds: Par 71.An extremely attractive golf course to add to Belfast's bevvy of beauties.
 And another Harry Colt design offering thoroughly enjoyable golfing through a manicured woodland garden.